ShadowMario/FNF-PsychEngine/README.md

 # Build instructions For Android

-1. Download Android Studio, JDK, NDK revision 15c from these sites
+1. Download those Android Studio, JDK and NDK
 * <a href = "https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html"> JDK </a>
 * <a href = "https://developer.android.com/studio"> Android Studio </a>
-* <a href = "https://developer.android.com/ndk/downloads/older_releases?hl=fi"> NDK </a>
+* <a href = "https://developer.android.com/ndk/downloads/older_releases?hl=fi"> NDK </a> - download the r15

-2. Install jdk, android studio
+2. Install JDK, Android Studio
 Unzip ndk (ndk does not need to be installed)

-3. We need to set up android studio for this go to android studio and find android sdk (in settings -> Appearance & Behavior -> system settings -> android sdk)
+3. We need to set up Android Studio for this go to android studio and find android sdk (in settings -> Appearance & Behavior -> system settings -> android sdk)
 ![andr](https://user-images.githubusercontent.com/59097731/104179652-44346000-541d-11eb-8ad1-1e4dfae304a8.PNG)
 ![andr2](https://user-images.githubusercontent.com/59097731/104179943-a9885100-541d-11eb-8f69-7fb5a4bfdd37.PNG)

-4. And run command `lime setup android`
-You need to insert the program paths
+4. And run command `lime setup android` in power shell / cmd You need to insert the program paths

 As in this picture (use jdk, not jre)